cincuranet/blog/_posts/2015-10-18-233534-rename-all-fields-to-start-with-underscore-roslyn-analyzer-and-codefix.md

 The problem with code is that you need to have at least minimal context information else the automation will just break - although very quickly - a lot of stuff.
 Clearly the regex will not cut it.
 Luckily with Visual Studio 2015 and Roslyn I can use compiler-as-a-service and write so called _analyzer_ and _codefix_.
 I [have written][1] few already so I knew this path was a good path.

 So basically I want every (private) field of an object to start with an underscore and then the original name (some people also use `m_Whatever`) aka the `string name;` becomes `string _name;`.
 In whole solution.
-Of course all the uses renamed as well.
+Of course all the uses are renamed as well.
 Nothing else.
 Well, I'm skipping `static` fields and `struct`s.
 For obvious reasons.

 Here's the code for analyzer and the codefix.